National Task Force to End Local Communist Armed Conflict: Calls to defund or abolish

 In April 2024, human rights organization Amnesty International called for the NTF-ELCAC's abolition, citing the need to end red-tagging and the alleged abuse of the Anti-Terror Law, which Amnesty International said are being used to link media and human rights workers to the communist insurgency.

 After the Supreme Court ruled in May 2024 that red-tagging threatens a person's right to life, liberty, or security, Human Rights Watch and Karapatan called on President Bongbong Marcos to abolish the NTF-ELCAC.
 Marcos rejected the calls for abolition, saying the task force was instrumental in reducing the country's internal security threat.
+Peasant activist Danilo Ramos of Kilusang Magbubukid ng Pilipinas condemned attacks against famers and called for the abolition of the NTF-ELCAC.

 After the arrest of Rodrigo Duterte in March 2025, protesters outside of the Philippines called for the abolition of the NTF-ELCAC and the repeal of the Anti-Terror Law, and urged the government to stop extrajudicial killings in the Philippines.
+Congress Representative Arlene Brosas said, "Now is the perfect time for President Marcos to prove his commitment to human rights by dismantling one of the most oppressive state apparatuses created under the Duterte regime".
+She said the NTF-ELCAC has never been a tool for peace, having harassed and red-tagged activists and putting lives at risk.